Store Creation

 State handling is probably the key aspect of any reactive web application, so fritz2 supports this with a simple, but mighty concept: Stores.

-Before we start, let us recap some model types, that are used for some upcoming examples:
+Before we start, let us recap some of the model types used for upcoming examples:

 // example of some value type